metalsoft-io/metalcloud-sdk-go/docs/NetworkDevice.md

 SetManagementAddress sets ManagementAddress field to given value.

-### GetManagementAddressMask
+### GetManagementAddressPrefixLength

-`func (o *NetworkDevice) GetManagementAddressMask() string`
+`func (o *NetworkDevice) GetManagementAddressPrefixLength() float32`

-GetManagementAddressMask returns the ManagementAddressMask field if non-nil, zero value otherwise.
+GetManagementAddressPrefixLength returns the ManagementAddressPrefixLength field if non-nil, zero value otherwise.

-### GetManagementAddressMaskOk
+### GetManagementAddressPrefixLengthOk

-`func (o *NetworkDevice) GetManagementAddressMaskOk() (*string, bool)`
+`func (o *NetworkDevice) GetManagementAddressPrefixLengthOk() (*float32, bool)`

-GetManagementAddressMaskOk returns a tuple with the ManagementAddressMask field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetManagementAddressPrefixLengthOk returns a tuple with the ManagementAddressPrefixLength field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagementAddressMask
+### SetManagementAddressPrefixLength

-`func (o *NetworkDevice) SetManagementAddressMask(v string)`
+`func (o *NetworkDevice) SetManagementAddressPrefixLength(v float32)`

-SetManagementAddressMask sets ManagementAddressMask field to given value.
+SetManagementAddressPrefixLength sets ManagementAddressPrefixLength field to given value.

 ### GetManagementAddressGateway